DanDoge/ObjectDetection-OneStageDet/learning notes/data_loading.md

 ```

+The BramboxDataset and its parent class Dataset are nothing special...yet.

 ### Problems left unsloved

 1. how is the .pkl files constructed? -- in labels.py
 2. deep into CustomDataset. -- in yolo/vedanet/data/\_dataset_brambox.py
+3. deep into bbb. -- it has a document on the Internet.
+4. bboxoffset / difficult, visible, truncate / labels mapping